floragunncom/search-guard-docs/dlsfls.md

 As the name implies, document-level security restricts access to certain documents within an index.
 Field level security restricts access to certain fields within a document.

-As with regular permissions, settings for document and field-level security can be applied on anindex-level, meaning that you can have different settings for each index.
+As with regular permissions, settings for document and field-level security can be applied on an index-level, meaning that you can have different settings for each index.

 ## Installation